Kraken makes Michigan center Matthew Beniers the first NHL entry draft pick in franchise history

 The stacked Michigan team had three players drafted in the top 5 — an NCAA school had never before had three in the top 10 — in Power, Beniers and his linemate, Kent Johnson, who switched from center to left wing to accommodate Beniers when playing alongside him.
 Johnson completed the top-5 trifecta when selected at No. 5 by the Columbus Blue Jackets.

 The NHL draft typically falls between the NFL and MLB when it comes to draft prospects beginning their major pro careers.
-Though top NHL picks can jump straight to the big club, it often takes two or three seasons for the mostly 18-year-old prospects to make the leap.
+Though top NHL picks can jump straight to the big club, it often takes two or even three seasons for the mostly 18-year-old prospects to make the leap.

 A big reason is age, because the teenagers being selected are younger and less physically developed than football draftees in their early 20s.
-This past year offered additional complications in the hockey process as a number of top prospects had their playing time limited by the COVID-19 pandemic.
+This past year offered additional complications in the hockey process as a number of top prospects had their playing time limited by the pandemic.

+The Anaheim Ducks took another center at No. 3, 6-foot-1, 207-pound Mason McTavish, formerly of the Peterborough Petes but who played in the Swiss League this past year when the Ontario Hockey League shut down.
+The New Jersey Devils took U.S. National Team Development Program defenseman Luke Hughes at No. 4, uniting him there with his brother, Jack, the top overall pick two years ago (his brother, Quinn, is a Vancouver Canucks defenseman that also went top-10, making it the first time that’s happened with three brothers.

+After Johnson went at No. 5, Swedish defenseman Simon Edvinsson went to Detroit at No. 6, while his countryman, left wing William Eklund, was taken by San Jose at No. 7.
+Defenseman Brandt Clarke was taken at No. 8 by Los Angeles, while Arizona — which had forfeited its prior 11th overall pick for violating the NHL’s scouting combine rules — completed a trade earlier in the day for another selection and took right-wing Dylan Guenther from Edmonton of the Western Hockey League.

 This story will be updated.